HubTurbo/HubTurbo/docs/process.md

     - You don't have to wait until your changes are ready to do this.
 Feel free to use the PR to discuss any difficulties you run into, or clarify requirements.
 1. After creating the PR, you can check its status on the CI service [here](https://travis-ci.org/HubTurbo/HubTurbo/pull_requests).
 Ensure that all tests and checks pass.
     - If your PR includes additional functional code and this causes coverage to drop, either update an existing test to cover the added/fixed functionality or add a new test.
+    - To restart the build, you can open and close the PR, or push new commits (squashing them later if they were only for the purpose of restarting)
-1. When ready, get someone on the dev team to review it by commenting on the PR.
+1. When ready, get a core team member to review it by commenting on the PR.
+Try to do this at least a few days before the weekly milestone, as the process takes time.
+1. Evaluate the reviewer's suggestions and make changes accordingly.
-1. The reviewer will merge it when he/she is satisfied.
+1. The reviewer and PM will approve the PR before merging it.

 If you need any clarification on the development process, you may also post in the [mailing list](https://groups.google.com/forum/#!forum/hubturbo-contributors).

 ### Developers

-Similar to above, except for following differences:
+Similar to the contributor process, except for following differences:

 1. You'll push to the main repo.
-2. You can also create new issues, label issues, and review code from others.
+1. You can also create new issues, label issues, and review code from others.
-3. When creating a PR, label it as `ongoing` and choose another core developer as the reviewer.
+1. When creating a PR, label it as `ongoing` and choose another core developer as the reviewer.
 Try to pick someone who is likely to know the code touched by the PR well.
+1. When your PR is labelled as `toMerge` by the reviewer, its state will be verified by the PM.
-4. When your PR is marked as `toMerge` by the reviewer, merge the PR yourself (see the section on merging below).
+1. When your PR is labelled as `mergeApproved`, merge the PR yourself (see the section on merging below).

 ## Reviewing a Pull Request